 Then, the next step is to see what can be done in the external world as well, keeping in mind, that everyone has the right to their "space", their way of living, their way of being.
 Sometimes, the best way to "change someone else" is by being an example...
 The dictum goes: Change yourself, and the world will change with you.

-If you want to extinguish the fire, you need to take action, not just sit there and complain...
-Move on to step two: What can I do about it so that I can be at peace with this situation?
-What do I need to do in order to: 1) learn to accept 2) make a difference.
+If we want to extinguish the fire, we need to take action, not just sit there and complain...
+We need to move on to step two: What can I do about it so that I can be at peace with this situation?
+What do I need to do in order to: 1) learn to accept, and 2) make a difference.

 Lord grant me the Serenity

 the Courage to change the things I can;

 A Complaint Free World: How to Stop Complaining and Start Enjoying the Life You Always Wanted